-The Company has considered the impact of the legal action, as discussed in note 1(e)(i) above, on the carrying amount of the Company's mortgage assets which are measured at FVTPL.
-The Company has carried out a probability-based assessment for a variety of potential legal outcomes.
-Based on this assessment, the Company has determined that the fair value of these assets has a carrying amount of £87,531,440 at 31 December 2022 (2021: £100,351,683).
+The Company has considered the impact of the recent legal action which the Company was subject to, as discussed in note 3.1 above, on the carrying amounts of the Company's mortgage assets which are classified as financial assets measured at FVTPL.
+The Company has carried out a probability-based assessment for a variety of potential legal outcomes and determined, as part of this assessment, that the fair value of these mortgage assets has a carrying amount of £86,168,087 at 31 December 2023 (2022: £87,531,440).
 The Company has loan notes in issue that are classified as financial liabilities measured at FVTPL.
-The fair value of the notes is intrinsically linked to the fair value of the mortgage assets.
-Accordingly, based on this assessment, the Company has determined that the fair value of the notes has a carrying amount of £87,516,760 at 31 December 2022 (2021: £100,333,550).
-This assessment had £nil impact on the Company's result for the year (2021: £nil).
+The fair value of these loan notes in isrue is intrinsically linked to the fair value of the mortgage assets.
+Accordingly, based on this assessment, the Company has determined that the fair value of the loan notes in issue has a carrying amount of £86,153,845 at 31 December 2023 (2022: £87,516,760).
+This assessment has had £nil impact on the Company's result for either the current year or the previous year.